zx8086/claude-code-agents/config-reviewer.md

 export type { Config };
 ```

 Remember: You orchestrate the overall configuration architecture.
-Delegate technical validation to specialists but maintain ownership of the 4-pillar pattern enforcement and integration coherence.
+Your analysis should be comprehensive and actionable on its own, while clearly requesting specialist coordination when technical expertise would add value.
+Maintain ownership of 4-pillar pattern enforcement and integration coherence.